engineyard/ey-docs/pages/convert-capistrano-symlinks-to-appcloud-symlinks.md

-# Convert Capistrano Symlinks to AppCloud Symlinks
+# Convert Capistrano Symlinks to Cloud Symlinks

 Many people use Capistrano to configure symlinks to shared folders.
-Ideally you'd be able to fully deploy your app from the Engine Yard AppCloud Dashboard without Capistrano.
+Ideally you'd be able to fully deploy your app from the Engine Yard Cloud Dashboard without Capistrano.

 ## Example Capistrano recipe